 In February 2017 The Crown Estate invited operators of existing UK offshore wind farms for expressions of interest regarding the possible extension of their projects.
 RWE expressed an interest in creating an extension to Galloper Wind Farm and Greater Gabbard Wind Farm off the coast of Suffolk, Gwynt y Môr Offshore Wind Farm in North Wales, and Rampion Wind Farm off the coast of Sussex.

-All four projects successfully passed the Crown Estates Habitats Regulations Assessments, meaning they are now being progressed to the development and design stage.
-A full design and consenting process, including comprehensive stakeholder and community engagement, will commence for Five Estuaries Offshore Wind Farm.
+All four projects successfully passed the Crown Estates Habitats Regulations Assessments, meaning they have now being progressed to the development and design stage.
+A full design and consenting process, including comprehensive stakeholder and community engagement, has commenced for Five Estuaries Offshore Wind Farm.
 It is anticipated that it will take in the region of ten years to develop and construct the project, prior to it becoming operational.

-In summer 2021 a number of onshore and offshore surveys for the project will commence.
-Offshore surveys are expected to commence in July and prior to commencing the Five Estuaries Commercial Fisheries Working Group will meet to provide a forum for the discussion of practical issues relating to fisheries including survey planning and phasing.
-Details relating to the schedule and area of the offshore surveys will be provided via a notice to mariners.
-The notice to mariners will also be posted under the news section of this website.
+In summer 2021 a number of onshore and offshore surveys for the project commenced.
+Prior to offshore surveys commencing the Five Estuaries Commercial Fisheries Working Group met to provide a forum for the discussion of practical issues relating to fisheries including survey planning and phasing.
+Details relating to the schedule and area of the offshore surveys are being provided via notices to mariners.

 The Crown Estate concluded Habitats Assessment for UK extension projects – 2.85 GW of new capacity, across 7 projects, progress to the award of rights.